wrahool/wrahool/README.md

 ## Hi there 👋

+I am Subhayan Mukerjee, an assistant professor at the National University of Singapore, specialising in computational communication.
+I conduct research on digital media and audience behaviour using computational methods, and teach courses on programming, quantitative methods, and data visualisation.

 <!--
 **wrahool/wrahool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.